NVIDIA/deepops/docs/slurm-cluster/slurm-single-node.md

 5. Install Slurm.

-    Once the above steps are complete, then Slurm can be deployed.
     When deploying on a single node set connection to local.
-Also, specify “`--forks=1`” so that Ansible does not perform potentially conflicting operations required for a login node and a compute node.
-Since one of the compute nodes also serves as a login node this will insure that installation steps are serial.
+Specify `"--forks=1"` so that Ansible does not perform potentially conflicting operations required for a slurm-master and slurm-node in parallel on the same node.
+    The `"--forks=1"` option will insure that the installation steps are serial.
     ```
     $ ansible-playbook -K --forks=1 --connection=local -l slurm-cluster playbooks/slurm-cluster.yml
     ```
     For non-local installs do not set connection to local.
-The forks option is still required when one of the compute nodes also functions as a login node.
+The forks option is still required.
     ```
     # NOTE: If SSH requires a password, add: `-k`
     # NOTE: If sudo on remote machine requires a password, add: `-K`